Back to Song Library

 Can I play Hotel California on this page?

 Yes.
-This Hotel California page keeps the fingering chart, 4/4 phrase layout, and D note center easy to follow while letting you switch between the supported ocarina, recorder, and tin whistle views.
+This Hotel California page keeps the fingering chart, 4/4 phrase layout, and D note center easy to follow while letting you switch between the supported instrument setups on the page.

-Which note view should I use for Hotel California?
+Should I use letter notes or numbered notes for Hotel California?

 Letter notes are the default view for faster reading, and numbered notes stay available as a backup option without losing the aligned lyric line.